vm-sao/sao-icons/packages/styles/README.md

 ## Usage

-To use the SAO Icons, you can import the `sao.css` file in your project:
+To use the SAO Icons Styles, you can import the `sao.css` file in your project:

 ```scss
 @import '@sao-icons/styles/scss';